aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 ## Task 3: Create a test virtual machine

-In this section, you'll create a virtual machine that will be used to test the Private Endpoint.
+In this task, you will create a virtual machine (VM) to test the Private Endpoint by setting up the necessary configuration for networking, credentials, operating system, and image.
+You will use PowerShell commands to deploy the VM and configure its network interface.

 Create the virtual machine with the following commands: